USACE-WRISES/HyporheicFloPy/README.md

 We are using python version: 3.11.4

+Folders ending with '_gitignore', will NOT be uploaded to github.
+I recommend having a Data_gitignore folder in your directory, then having an 'input' and 'ouput' folder.
+Use this for data heavy input/output folders.
+Do not upload large files (e.g., model results or setup files) to github.

 Recreate the virtual environment (only if you don't already have the .venv folder):
 <br/> 'python -m venv .venv'
 <br/> This will make a '.venv' folder in your HyporheicFloPy directory.